Shopping Naples: Enjoy Retail Therapy at These 7 Spots

 Fifth Avenue South

-In addition to shopping, guests also have convenient access to services and restaurants.
-Fifth Avenue South also hosts several annual events throughout the year, such as live music, food festivals and annual Halloween and Christmas celebrations.
+In addition to shopping, guests have convenient access to services and restaurants.
+Fifth Avenue South also hosts annual events throughout the year, such as live music, food festivals, and annual Halloween and Christmas celebrations.

-Located in the heart and soul of Old Naples sits Tin City Waterfront Shops.
+Located in the heart of Old Naples sits Tin City Waterfront Shops.
 Since the 1970s, Tin City’s buildings have transformed into an old-marine-themed marketplace full of boutiques and restaurants.
-Shoppers can browse over 30 shops, dine at two waterfront restaurants and learn about the area’s history.
+Shoppers browse over 30 shops, dine at two waterfront restaurants and learn about the area’s history.